sylhare/Ruby/docker/rails/Readme.md

 More information on [Get Ruby on rails in a Docker](https://docs.docker.com/compose/rails)

+### Build the app

+You can create a simple new app or just re-use the `/blog` one which is also a template.

 ### Build the docker
 You'll need to create a Dockerfile and a docker-compose.yml.
 Then you will need to create a simple Gemfile with: